-Maverick County:
+Maverick County: Maverick County had an emergency Commissioners Court meeting to approve a sixth declaration, enhancing public health emergency measures.
+This includes the authorization of section 6: covering of nose and mouth directives.
 April 7, Maverick County amended their declaration; exhibit 1, and 2.
 City of Eagle Pass approved on April 7, resolution 2020-22R updating with Exbibit2 which among other items requires covering of nose and mouth to residents to City of Eagle Pass.